ranma/arm-mcu/README.txt

        from syscalls.c to device.c, where they are aliased to device_xxxx() functions.
 This eliminates an unnecessary function call for each syscall operation.
-     * 12 May 2015 -- More improvements in device.c--eliminated some calls
+     * 12 May 2015 -- More improvements in device.c: Eliminated some calls
        to memset().
 Switched to [18]texane/stlink even for Windows.
        Implemented interrupt driven serial I/O for the STM32F4 family.
+     * 13 May 2015 -- Added even more error checking to device.c.
+Made the
+       device table private to device.c.
+Added general support for fcntl().
+The F_GETFL and F_SETFL operations are available for any file descriptor while other operations are delegated to the device specific fcntl() handler, if one was provided when the device was registered.

 Git Repository